zHitz/collect-metrics/README.md

 This project is licensed under the MIT License.
 See [LICENSE](LICENSE) for details.

 ---
-Created with ❤️ by [Your Name] on March 12, 2025
+Created with ❤️ by Hitz on March 12, 2025
 ```